TheMetMan/backdrop-web-install/README.md

-# Install Backdrop using drush 8
+# Install Backdrop using Bee
 This is a collection of Bash and php Scripts to install a new Backdrop site using Bee (originally Drush) for File Based Workflow in a little under Three Minutes.\
 Also there is a script to upgrade Backdrop CMS Core and Modules when required.
 This is called runBackdropUpgrade.
 Instructions are at the end of this file.